 Plaintiffs voluntarily dismissed the suit against the former Commissioner of the Department of Correction, Harold W. Clarke.
 The remaining defendants moved to dismiss the complaint on the grounds of lack of personal jurisdiction, absolute prosecutorial immunity, qualified immunity, and failure to state a claim upon which relief may be granted.
 The court dismissed the case against William Lochrie, an employee of the Department of Correction Office of Investigative Services, for lack of personal jurisdiction.
 The court denied the motions to dismiss of the remaining defendants with respect to personal jurisdiction and absolute immunity.
 The court has yet to rule on the remaining issues raised in defendants' motions to dismiss.
-Defendants filed a notice of interlocutory appeal to the Ninth Circuit Court of Appeals on the issues of personal jurisdiction and absolute immunity.
-The appeal has been docketed and remains pending.
-[Remainder of page intentionally left blank]
+Defendants filed a notice of interlocutory appeal to the Ninth Circuit Court of Appeals on the issues of personal jurisdiction and absolute immunity, but later moved to dismiss the appeal as to personal jurisdiction without prejudice.
+The absolute immunity appeal has been briefed and oral argument is scheduled for October 3, 2012 in Spokane Washington.